Easy Pumpkin Decorating Ideas

 11. White Mummy Pumpkin– Use a white pumpkin or gourd to make this clever mummy.
 Just re-stack the cut slices in a different order to make the effect.

-13. Thought Bubble Pumpkin– Here’s a super simple idea to add some fun to your usual jack-o-lanterns.
+13. Thought Bubble Pumpkin– Here’s one of the simplest pumpkin decorating ideas to add some fun to your usual jack-o-lanterns.
 Let the kids each make a thought bubble for their pumpkin!
-Don’t feel like cutting out thought bubbles?
-Try these!

-14. Baby’s First Halloween– How darling is this?!
+14. Baby’s First Halloween– How darling is these baby limb pumpkin ideas?
 Use the outline of your baby’s hands and feet to make his first jack-o-lantern.

 18. Haunted Mansion– Carve the windows out of a haunted mansion for an impressive yet simple display.